pingswept/me30-website/content/notes/rpi-setup.md

 You also need to install [Flask](https://pypi.org/project/Flask/) for this to work.

 **Wait, how do I install Flask?**

-Switch to the Tufts_Guest wifi network, so your Pi's HTTP requests won't be redirected by Tufts' network.
-Then, install Flask:

 <pre class="code">sudo apt-get install python-pip
 sudo pip install flask